SGD to MYR Forecast 2026, 2027, 2028, 2029, 2030 -XS

 Conclusion: Analyst view for SGD/MYR

-The SGD to MYR forecast indicates a period of continued strength for the Singapore Dollar throughout the first half of 2026.
+The SGD to MYR forecast indicates continued strength for the Singapore Dollar through the first half of 2026.

 Divergent monetary policy paths between the MAS and BNM remain the primary engine for exchange rate movements in the medium term.